dshieble/dshieble.github.io/_posts/2010-05-20-large-language-models-part-2.md

 LLMs have unique interfaces and limitations which shape the software ecosystems around them.
 In this series we explore how to make optimal use of these models as components of a software system.

+When arge language model requires

+LLMs are costly and capricious, but extremely powerful.

 ## Paradigms

+There are many ways to solve the same problem with large language models.